My husband loves fishing rusty spinners almost as much as ‘some’ people hate when I leave my dubbing box open..😂😂😂😂😂😂😂😂😂😂😂😂😂

 We will be using a turkey biot for the body, not dubbing, which means that any irregularities will show.
 If you are having trouble creating a uniform underbody, please see the link here.
 It will open in a new window so that you can continue with your pattern.

-When creating the underbody, Keep in mind that you dont want to build up too much material at the back end of your tapered body, since we still have to attach material there.
+When creating the underbody, Keep in mind that you dont want to build up too much material at the back end of your tapered body, since you still have to attach material there.

 Taper the body up to an eye length behind the eye, then bring your thread back across from the hook barb.
 Here you will tie in the next two materials.